p0nyo/tjc-whisper/README.md

 - [ ] swap between audio inputs
 - [ ] ability to change settings on the gui
 - [x] translation feature (implemented with aws translate)
+- [ ] installation process for google docs and amazon translate setup

 # Description